 Regular exercise is one of the most effective ways to manage anxiety and improve your ability to cope with pressure.
 When you engage in physical activity, your body releases endorphins, which have mood-boosting effects.
 It also helps to process stress hormones like adrenaline and cortisol.

 This doesn’t mean you need to run a marathon every day.
-A brisk 30-minute walk outside can do wonders, giving you some fresh air and a change of scenery.
+A brisk 30-minute walk outside can do wonders, giving you fresh air and a change of scenery.
 The key is consistency; make physical activity a non-negotiable part of your life.

 Prioritize Quality Sleep